Westmeston – St Martin

 About 1500 a south chapel was added to the chancel.
 As built, its lean-to roof continued that of the aisle.
 Quartermain ((E) p302) and the Sharpe drawing show an east window only, which is still the case in the much rebuilt chapel today.
 In the Sharpe drawing it is square-headed with three apparently round-headed lights, but the later Quartermain drawing shows it pointed but without tracery, so some work had been done in the interim.
 The arch into the chancel and the smaller one from the aisle are both double-chamfered, the inner orders resting on polygonal corbels with mouldings that are shallower than the C14 ones.
 The east window of the chancel is obscured in the Sharpe drawing, but Hussey calls it ‘debased Perp’ (p303); this term usually means work after 1500 and there may have been further alterations to the chancel then.

 The state of the east window of the chapel, whether in Quartermain’s drawing or the Sharpe one, and the presumed C17 base of the north porch indicate work in the post-Reformation period, but there are no records.
 The C19 restorations are not fully researched.
-In 1848 Charles Campion became rector and soon afterwards restored the chancel (4 p7), as was his obligation.
+Soon after Campion became rector in 1848 he restored the chancel (4 p7), as was his obligation.
 The east wall was replaced, including a new window with C14 type tracery.
 The rest of the church was restored by W Slater in 1862 (B 20 p699).
 As well as a new chancel arch in C14 style, this included extensive refacing of the exterior, new windows, and the transformation of the south chapel with a new square-headed east window with pierced spandrels, a later C14 device intended to match the rest of the church.
 Though the south wall remains very low, there is an east gable, entailing a new roof, boarded like all the others.
 Basil Clarke mentions a third restoration by R H Carpenter in 1867, but gives no source.
 He is usually accurate, but the closeness of date and the fact that Slater and Carpenter were closely associated (at the time Carpenter was still Slater’s pupil) suggest confusion with the well attested 1862 work or, at best, a completion of it.
 A payment of £95 18s 6d in 1892 to S H Norman (ESRO Par 506/9/1) was probably for repairs in his capacity of contractor.

 Fittings and memorial